AbelSniffel/SteamKM/README.md

 ### Do you have excess amount of duplicate Steam keys?
 Fear not, as this program was made for you and me!
-SteamKM (Key Manager) is a hobby project which resolves my own duplicate key problem, you can even cry at the amount of duplicate keys thanks to the built-in key counter 😿.
+SteamKM (Steam Key Manager) is a hobby project which resolves my own duplicate key problem, you can even cry at the amount of duplicate keys thanks to the built-in key counter 😿.

 ### Why Choose SteamKM?
 - **Effortless Game Key Management**: Quickly organize, search, and categorize your Steam keys.
 - **Easy Editing**: Made a mistake?
 Right-click any entry to edit titles, keys, or categories instantly.
-- **Customizable Interface**: Tailor your experience with responsive UI design, light/dark modes, and theme customization.
+- **Customizable Interface**: Tailor your experience with responsive UI design, included light/dark modes, and theme customization.

 | ![Image 1](https://github.com/user-attachments/assets/593021d5-b15c-427a-b889-d693bc9c3703) | ![Image 2](https://github.com/user-attachments/assets/f2be2bbc-258d-4429-bd81-393cc38de3a8) |
 | --- | --- |